Co-creation & Stakeholder Engagement

 In this three-day masterclass, you will learn how organisations can use co-creation to strengthen relationships with stakeholder groups.
 You will get new insights for using co-creation in innovation, then you and your fellow participants will discuss how co-creation strategies can also be applied to corporate communications.

-In this three-day programme, you will:
+In this four-day programme, you will: